Marc95/saxon-marklogic-ext/README.md

 They are also <a href=https://github.com/cmarchand/gaulois-pipe>gaulois-pipe</a> services.
 The jar just has to be in the classpath for the functions to be used with gaulois-pipe.

-The project is officially built around *Saxon 9.8* (HE/PE/EE) and XSLT 3.0.
+The project is officially built around *Saxon 9.8* (HE/PE/EE) and XPath / XSLT 3.0.
 There is also a Saxon 9.7 compatible version that is maintained on a separate branch.